8-week brick training plan

 The process of combining two disciplines is known as a brick session, which, put simply, means you layer one discipline on top of another, in the same way you would layer one brick on top of another to build a house.

 There are many questions about brick workouts in triathlon training: when do we do them?
 How do we do them?
-How often?
+How many brick sessions should I do?
 When should we introduce them into our training?
-The beauty of performing brick sessions is that there’s no absolute right or
+The beauty of performing brick sessions is that there’s no absolute right or wrong way to do it.

-The other clear reason for including these as a key part of any triathlon plan is that we need to be ready for race day, and that feeling of speeding through transition to get to the next part of the race.
+The other clear reason for including these as a key part of any triathlon training plan is that we need to be ready for race day, and that feeling of speeding through transition to get to the next part of the race.
 We have to be practised so that it’s as seamless and, hopefully, as pain-free as possible on the day.

 What’s more important is to ensure that each session and each part of the brick has a specific objective.
 Sometimes you can focus on holding target race pace on the bike; others you could keep the run at an intensity that boosts your stamina by keeping the pace a bit slower but sustainable.
+In this triathlon training plan, intensity is usually based on Rate of Perceived Exertion.

 A misconception of brick training is that it should only be introduced in the latter stages of preparation for a race – this is not true.
 Introduce sessions at any time in the training phase as long as the intensity and duration of the sessions are appropriate.

-Dermott’s top 4 tips
+Dermott’s top 4 brick training plan tips

 Ready the equipment you’re going to use.
 Lay run and bike shoes out as you would in a real transition.